-- ◆ However, the direct domestic value-added content of Chinese exports to the U.S. is less than 25%.
-Thus, the maximum loss in Chinese GDP, assuming that half of the exports to the U.S. is completely halted, in the first instance, may be estimated at 0.43% (1.7% x 0.25), a tolerable level, especially for an economy growing at an average annual real rate of 6.5 percent and with a per capita GDP of US\$9,137 in 2017, which is way over the subsistence level. - ♦ With the indirect, that is, second-, third-, fourth- and higher-round effects of the reduction of Chinese exports kicking in, the total domestic value-added content affected increases eventually to 66 percent.
+- ♦ However, the direct domestic value-added content of Chinese exports to the U.S. is less than 25%.
+Thus, the maximum loss in Chinese GDP, assuming that half of the exports to the U.S. is completely halted, in the first instance, may be estimated at 0.43% (1.7% x 0.25), a tolerable level, especially for an economy growing at an average annual real rate of 6.5 percent and with a per capita GDP of US\$9,137 in 2017, which is way over the subsistence level. - ◆ However, the reduction of exports leads to a reduction in the demand for domestic inputs used in their production, which in turns leads to a second-round reduction in the demand for domestic inputs used in the production of the domestic inputs.. - ◆ With the indirect, that is, second-, third-, fourth- and higher-round effects of the reduction of Chinese exports kicking in, the total domestic value-added content affected will increase eventually to 66 percent.
 This implies ultimately a maximum total loss in Chinese GDP of 1.12% (1.7% x 0.66).
 In absolute terms, this amounts to US\$137 billion in 2017 prices.